Lymphoma - Non-Hodgkin - Childhood: Diagnosis

 For most types of cancer, a biopsy is the only sure way for the doctor to know if an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

-How childhood NHL is diagnosed
+How childhood non-Hodgkin lymphoma is diagnosed

 • The type of cancer suspected